Meet Tanzania’s Tribes

 Read more about what we can learn from the Hadzabe.

-The DATOGA
+THE DATOGA

 Dubbed as the Mang’ati in Swahili, the Datoga people are agro-pastoral nomadic Nilotic speaking people.
 They reside in the Singida and Manyara Region of north-central Tanzania near Mt.
 Hanang, Lake Basotu, and Lake Eyasi.
 They consider themselves the oldest tribe in Tanzania (other tribes like the Maasai and the Hadzabe also claim this fame).
 Their migratory history has been somewhat reconstructed through the study of comparative linguistics and oral tradition of the Datoga and its neighbors.
 They are said to be from South Sudan or Western Ethiopia highlands.
 As their ancestors gradually migrated southward, this resulted in settlements in the highland areas of Kenya and Tanzania by speakers of Nilotic languages, herding, and farming in the rich highlands by about AD 1500.
 An estimated 30,000 to 76,000 Datoga live in Tanzania.